spicybung/DemonFF/README.md

 1. Open Blender and navigate to the DemonFF panel.
 2. Import or create your 3D model.
-3. Use DemonFF tools to edit collision models, export, and import DFF files.
+3. Use DemonFF tools to edit collision models, export, and import DFF as well as even MDL files.
 4. Use DemonFF to import .IFP animation.
 5. Import/edit maps via .IPL & IDE files.
 6. Export your map to Pawn, & artconfig.